Natalia Krandievskaya: Life

 In 1934 Krandievskaya created a libretto opera in verse, Decembrists.
 She separated from Tolstoy in 1935.
 In 1959 she published a book of memoirs, I Remember, reissed in a second edition as Memoirs (1977).

-The Slavic philologist Nikita Tolstoy (1923–1996) was Krandievskaya's son.
+The physicist Nikita Tolstoy (1923–1996) was Krandievskaya's son.
 Grandchildren include the writers Natalia Tolstaya and Tatyana Tolstaya, who made her the subject of a short story, 'Yorick'.